Updated April 2023

 Admissions can answer questions about costs, financial aid, design software, work placements, the instructor’s background, and much more.
 They can also assess your strengths, discuss your professional goals, and confirm whether this career path is a good fit for you.

-Get started by exploring Herzing’s Building Design Technician program, available at our Toronto campus.
+Get started by exploring Herzing’s Building Design Technician program, available through our Toronto campus.

 This is an accelerated 12-month program that includes a two-month internship and comprehensive building code exam prep.